Delivery options

 Orientation

-Your program orientation (ORNT 118) will be held online on Aug.
-30. Check your schedule in mySAIT for the time and location details.
+Program orientation (ORNT 118) for students starting in Spring 2023 will take place online on May 4.
+Check your schedule in mySAIT for the time and location details.

 Learn more about campus orientation.